Discharge advice for patients following eye surgery

 Will I need a hospital follow-up appointment?

-Some patients are given a follow-up appointment at the hospital; a member of staff will let you know if you need one.
+Some patients are given a follow-up appointment before they leave hospital.
+A member of staff will let you know if you need one.

 When can I drive?